mrocklin/blog/_posts/work/2018-07-16-dask-stories.md

 6. Does anyone in the insurance industry use Dask?
 6.  ...

-This yields interesting and productive conversations where we can dive into historical use cases, and learn how they can inform potential user's choices about if and how they use the project.
+This yields interesting and productive conversations where new users can dive into historical use cases which informs their choices if and how they use the project in the future.

 *New users can learn a lot from existing users.*

-However, I would like to remove myself from this conversation and enable users to share their stories with each other more directly.
-To that end there is a new tiny project, [dask-stories](https://dask-stories.readthedocs.io).
+To further enable this conversation we've made a new tiny project, [dask-stories](https://dask-stories.readthedocs.io).
 This is a small documentation page where people can submit how they use Dask and have that published for others to see.

-To seed the site I've personally cajoled six generous users to write down their story on how their group uses Dask.
+To seed this site six generous users have written down how their group uses Dask.
 You can read about them here:

 1. [Sidewalk Labs: Civic Modeling](http://dask-stories.readthedocs.io/en/latest/sidewalk-labs.html)
 2. [Genome Sequencing for Mosquitoes](http://dask-stories.readthedocs.io/en/latest/mosquito-sequencing.html)